brickfrog/ankigen/README.md

 - Generate Anki cards for various subjects
 - Customizable number of topics and cards per topic
 - User-friendly interface powered by Gradio
-- Exports to CSV format compatible with Anki import
+- Exports to CSV for manual import or .apkg format with out of the box css styling
-- Utilizes LLMs for high-quality content generation
+- Utilizes OpenAI's structured output to mimic chain of thought to minimize hallucinations

 ## TODO

-- [ ] model dropdown - uses gpt4o-mini by default
+- [ ] cloze cards? (checkbox?)
-- [ ] cloze (checkbox?)
+- [ ] File upload / parsing longer texts / books as input?

 ## Screenshot